Showing posts with label dad. Show all posts

 Cuz every time my baby smiles at me

-I know that’s it’s all worthwhile, yeah
+I know that it's all worthwhile, yeah

 (Scat:oh-de-lay-ee-ee, yeah)